Navigation

 it can have huge implications for everything from art to education.

-– Alex Faaborg – Designer, Google VR Reality Team – TEDxCincinnati
+Virtual reality can be for everyone.– Alex Faaborg – Designer, Google VR Reality Team – TEDxCincinnati

 During a workshop collaboration by the Global Training Initiative (G.T.I.) from North Carolina State University and Distance Education and Learning Technologies Applications (DELTA), educators introduced the system into cultural competence classes.
 In addition, students were placed in a cinematic virtual reality world in an effort to help participants perceive others’ cultures and cultivate their own interpretation.
 Virtual reality immersion in distance learning has been an encouraging learning model so far.
 Researchers are working to further promote it in other academic areas by developing empathy.